 A lot of runners will tell you this is far more stressful than the training or race morning…be prepared to type fast and plan well with friends if running together.

 Not everyone understands the mania that a runDisney marathon inspires.
 I get it.
 It sounds silly.
-And there are a million races to choose from, so why bother with the insanity that comes with trying to secure a bib for these races?
+There are a million races to choose from, so why bother with the insanity that comes with trying to secure a bib for these races?

-They really do stay true to the theme of the race.
+They really do stay true to the theme of the race, so if you love a certain movie make sure that’s the race you go for!

-The Princess Half Marathon may share the same course as, say, the Walt Disney World Half Marathon…but, to me, the experience feels completely different.
+The Princess Half Marathon may share the same course as, say, the Walt Disney World Half Marathon…but the experience feels completely different.

 It starts from the moment you walk into the “Fit for a Princess” expo and see nothing but rows and rows of sparkly skirts and headbands and jewelry and all sorts of other girly things.
 Then there’s the middle of the race, when you see countless mothers and daughters, sisters, and friends running together, many in matching sparkly costumes.